 As you are keen on local markets, people and cultures you’re bound to be captivated by Guatemala.
 Most people visit the colonial capital of Antigua, a gorgeous town nestled between three volcanoes, however as you have a little extra time and may wish to seek the 'real Guatemala' you might also like to head to lesser known places like Lago de Izabal or Nebaj, a Maya village hidden in a remote fold of the Cuchumatanes mountains.
 The remote archaeological sites of El Petén are also unmissable if you are interested in Mayan history whilst Santa Lucía Cotzumalguapa, on the other hand, provides a glimpse into the mysterious Pipil culture.

 Northeast India in particular would be good for travel in October and November.
-The Himalayan mountains are in their prime at this time of the year with clear blue skies offering incredible and spectacular scenery.
+The Himalaya are in their prime at this time of the year with clear blue skies offering incredible and spectacular scenery.
 You would perhaps enjoy discovering the hill stations of Darjeeling and Kalimpong in the Sikkim region and for wildlife you could look to head up the mighty Brahmaputra River, in Assam province and take some time to view the wildlife in the Kaziranga National Park, including the elusive tiger.

 Was this useful?